Clyde Graf

-Clyde Waldemar Graf is a New Zealand politician, anti-1080 activist, and convicted bank robber.
-He has served on the Waikato Regional Council from 2013 to 2016 and again since 2022.
+Clyde Waldemar Graf is a New Zealand politician and anti-1080 activist.
+He served on the Waikato Regional Council from 2013 to 2016 and from 2022 to 2025.

-Biography
+Early life

 In February 1986, Graf and his younger brother Paul were sentenced to ten years in prison for bank robberies committed in Brisbane, Australia.
 Clyde would rob the banks with an imitation gun and a disguise, while Paul served as the getaway driver.
 They served two-and-a-half years before completing their sentences on parole.

+Anti-1080 activism

 In 2008, Graf and his brother Steve, collectively known as The Graf Boys, debuted their first anti-1080 documentary A Shadow of Doubt.
 They screened it in Carterton to a crowd of about 60.
 In March 2009, they released Poisoning Paradise.
 The Department of Conservation (DOC) stated that the film did not raise fresh claims or evidence and that they would continue to use 1080.
 The film won the NZ Skeptics' Bent Spoon Award, a satirical award given for gullibility or lack of critical thinking on science-related issues.
 In August, fellow anti-1080 activist Chris Short climbed Mount Tongariro while terminally ill with cancer, refusing to come down until the film was screened on national television.
 Graf denied having anything to do with Short's protest, and tried to convince him to come down.
 Short had previously served eight months of a two-year sentence in 1995 after an anti-1080 protest wherein he hijacked a helicopter at gunpoint and made the pilot drop him on Tongariro, where he held crew members hostage for five days.
 He eventually left the mountain after six days on 30 August, despite not achieving his stated goal, and died of his cancer a year later.